SerNet/verinice-veo-web-documentation/en/domain-it-gs/it-gs-profiles.md

 <!-- © 2024 The Project Contributors - see AUTHORS.txt -->
-# Profile in der Domäne IT-Grundschutz-Check
+# Profiles in the IT-Grundschutz Check Domain

-WIP
+WIP (Work In Progress)